pimentacaroline/pokedex/README.md

 - Display the first 150 Pokemons ordered by their ID
 - On user action (e.g., by clicking on a list item), display details for that item

-I plan to return to this project in the next months and add two more features: a search input field and a filter.

 ## Links
 - Repository: https://github.com/pimentacaroline/pokedex
 - Deployment: https://pimentacaroline.github.io/pokedex/